 He had with him the manuscript of the Appassionata Sonata (which still bears the water stains).
 ‘There are many princes; there is only one Beethoven,’ he later wrote.
 Their relationship never mended – but later Lichnowsky would often go to sit outside Beethoven's apartment door unobserved, listening to him at work.

-A composer’s overtures are rejected
+February 1807: a composer’s overtures are rejected

 Four months after that rain-drenched walk in Silesia, the Appassionata Sonata was sent to the publishers.
 It was dedicated to Count Franz Brunsvik, a close friend of Beethoven’s and the brother of Josephine Deym.
 In 1804 Josephine was widowed aged 25, with four small children.
 Beethoven had been paying intense court to her, writing a series of impassioned love letters.

 He may have composed the three Op.
 31 piano sonatas for her, as well as the Andante favori.
 Eventually she rejected him, fearing she would lose custody of her children by marrying a commoner.
 These dedications may have been farewell gifts.

 22 December 1808: Four, Five, Six… and more besides

 Why stage just the one premiere when you can have four?
 Over the course of a benefit concert in the Theater an der Wien, Beethoven conducted the world premieres of Symphonies Nos 5 and 6 plus the Piano Concerto No. 4 (performing as the soloist) and the Choral Fantasia; the programme also included parts of his Mass in C, the concert aria Ah, perfido and some piano improvisations.
 It was a very cold night, the concert lasted more than four hours and by the end most of the audience had left.